biojava/logo/submissions/README.md

 2. Create a subdirectory in `submissions` with your name.
 If you plan to submit multiple submissions, you may want to number them (e.g. `submissions/biojava_1`).

+3. Create your submission.
+Ideally, it should be in a vector-based format like SVG.

 3. Name your most detailed submission as `logo.svg`.
 If you have additional versions of the logo they can be added as well (for instance, a version with minimal detail could be called `logo_favicon.svg`).
+Including PNG versions of the logos as well can make it easier to review, since these are automatically displayed by github.

 4. (Optional) Include a README.md file with your name, contact information, and any additional information relevent to your submission.